 An activity the entire family is sure to enjoy is a cruise to see dolphins and manatees or you can head on out to one of the many unspoiled islands to collect incredible shells.
 For those seeking high-speed adventure on the water rent a personal watercraft, or fly high over the beautiful Gulf Coast on a parasailing adventure.
 Perhaps you’d like to experience the thrill and challenge of windsurfing or kiteboarding?
-There is so much to do, but we have listed the top 10 below.
+There is so much to do, its hard to choose!

 Be sure to check out the DEALS tab for fantastic coupon savings on area Activities!Click here to Read More

 Cycling on Sanibel Island is a fun thing to do and a great way to get some exercise – and sightsee.
 More than 25 miles of easy-going bike paths crisscross Sanibel Island traveling along the canals, beaches, and preserves to the shops and restaurants.
 Pick up an Island Bike Path Map at the Chamber of Commerce and plan your route.
 You can ride from the lighthouse and fishing pier through the J.N.
 “Ding” Darling Wildlife Refuge, and across Blind Pass Bridge onto Captiva.
 Captiva has no bike paths but welcomes cyclists.
 Keep your bike on the trails and off the beaches – bicycles are not permitted on either island’s beaches.